 Major advances have been made by our group in measuring the energy bands of key ‘photonic’ semiconductors, and then in designing, characterising and optimising optoelectronic devices.
 Semiconductor lasers employing strained layers, first proposed at Surrey, are now ubiquitous in the industry.
 A Surrey speciality is the use of hydrostatic pressure as a diagnostic tool to vary the lattice constant of crystals in a controlled way, mimicking the effect of changing composition in a single device.

 As well as high performance, the other main technological drivers are low cost or high efficiency.
 We are developing new silicon-based devices for cheap optical information transmission and manipulation.
 High efficiency emitters are needed for energy saving and long-life displays and lighting.

 Some of our notable achievements

-- Prestigious EPSRC Leadership, EPSRC Advanced Research, and Royal Society Research Fellowships awarded to Photonics group members
+- Prestigious EPSRC Leadership, EPSRC Advanced Research, and Royal Society Research Fellowships awarded to our group members.

-- The group has been awarded two largest ESPRC photonics grant in responsive mode
+- We have been awarded two of the largest ESPRC photonics grants in responsive mode.

 - Development of efficient photovoltaics for laser power transfer applications.